The Securities Litigation Review: Italy

 Until the end of the covid-19 related state of emergency, the activity of the judiciary was managed mainly through virtual and written hearings and remote judicial activities, according to the provisions set by Article 221 of Law Decree No. 34, dated 19 May 2020, converted by Law No. 77/2020, and Article 23 of Law Decree No. 137, dated 28 October 2020, converted by Law No. 176/2020, extended by Law Decree No. 228, dated 30 December 2021, converted by Law No. 15/2022.
 Please note that at the time of writing, the state of emergency and the relevant restrictions have been lifted by the Italian government.

 On 25 November 2021, the Italian Parliament approved Law No. 206/2021, which came into force on 24 December 2021, whereby some provisions of the Italian Code of Civil Procedure were amended, and the government has been delegated to adopt one or more implementation legislative decrees for the reform of civil justice by December 2022.
 The aim of the reform is to simplify and reduce the duration of the procedures – which is also one of the duties undertaken by the Italian government in the context of the Recovery and Resilience Plan – to improve the electronic court filing system, to use certified email as a means of service of process and to boost the use of track summary proceedings.
 It may therefore have a positive impact on securities civil litigation and on the settlement of relevant case law.

 Outlook and conclusions

-1 Daniele Geronzi, Stefano Parlatore and Daria Pastore are partners, and Bianca Berardicurti is a managing associate at Legance – Avvocati Associati.
+1 Daniele Geronzi, Stefano Parlatore and Daria Pastore are partners, and Bianca Berardicurti is a counsel at Legance – Avvocati Associati.